 - Natural Minor – Same accidentals as the relative major key (use the circle of fifths to help you).

-- Harmonic Minor – Natural Minor Scale with flattened 6th and 7th notes.
+- Harmonic Minor – Natural Minor Scale with a raised 7th note, ascending and descending.

-- Melodic Minor – Ascending is the harmonic minor and descending is the natural minor.
+- Melodic Minor – Ascending has a raised 6th and 7th note, descending is the natural minor (lower the 6th and 7th note).

 Check out our complete guide to grade 5 (ABRSM) so that you can explore the rest of the curriculum and practice your skills.